ritaturk/xenko-docs/manual/getting-started/populating-your-scene.md

    _Renamed entity in a scene_

-Now that you are able to add entities to your scene, the next step is to explore how to move around in your scene.
-For information on how to move around in your scene, see [Scene navigation](scene-navigation.md).
+Now that you are able to add entities to your scene, the next step is to move, rotate and scale your entites, see [Positioning entites](positioning-entities.md).